Trey Anastasio at Red Rocks, August 1996

 1996 was a year of consolidation and transition.
 The most visible structural change was the collapse of two racks into one — a simplification that made sense as the rig matured and its contents became more settled.
 With the core amp system and effects now well established, there was less need for the sprawling dual-rack architecture that had developed through 1994–1995.

 The mid-year Leslie swap was significant.
-The MTI Rotophaser — Trey's first rotating speaker unit, in the rig since 1995 — gave way to the Motion Sound Pro 3 for the fall tour.
+The MTI Rotophaser — Trey's first rotating speaker unit, in the rig since 1995 — gave way to the Motion Sound Pro 3 for the Fall tour.
 The Pro 3 was a more fully realized Leslie simulation and would become a fixture going forward.

-The other major story of 1996 was the arrival of the Koa guitar.
+The other major story of 1996 was the arrival of the Koa #1.
 Paul Languedoc's third hollowbody build for Trey debuted before the legendary Halloween Remain in Light performance in Atlanta — one of the most celebrated shows in Phish history.
-The Koa would go on to be Trey's primary instrument for years.
+The Koa #1 would go on to be Trey's primary instrument for years.
 Its initial tune-o-matic bridge was eventually replaced with a custom brass saddle, though the timing of that modification remains unconfirmed.

 08